 Visual Description: A video of a hand circling various emotions on the emotion wheel with a dry erase marker.
 Then, a hand comes in and sprays cleaner spray and wipes the wheel clean.

-Ever since then, I have spent a great deal of time thinking about/observing/drawing which body postures and facial expressions humans use to communicate which emotions.
+That assignment led me down a path of spending a great deal of time thinking about/observing/drawing which body postures and facial expressions humans use to communicate which emotions.

 - The Anger section is comprised of words that are often expressed with forward/outward/reactionary motion or a fight response.
 There tends to also be heat/increased blood flow in the body, furrowed eyebrows and tightening in the jaw/mouth and limbs.